TaoNarakarn/taonarakarn.github.io/README.md

 ## What I did (dev log)
 I'll try to update this log as much as I can :)
+  #### 26 Mar 2022
+  - Add 2 more tabs in code bits one for design template and one is for framer animation playground
   #### 25 Mar 2022
   - Apply framer-motion to add animation to main pages and resume builder
   - Change personal photo in resume builder from link to upload to react state and remove it